-Welcome to the beginner horse racing guide, which explains all about horse racing for beginner matched bettors.
+Welcome to the beginner horse racing guide.

 UK horse racing